Hartheim killing centre: 14f13 "Special Treatment"

-Just three days after the formal end of Action T4, a lorry arrived at Hartheim with 70 Jewish inmates from Mauthausen concentration camp who were subsequently executed there.
-The Hartheim killing centre achieved a special notoriety, not just because it was where the largest number of patients were gassed, but because as part of Action 14f13 Hartheim was also the institution in which the most concentration camp prisoners were executed.
+Three days after the formal end of Action T4, a lorry arrived at Hartheim with 70 Jewish inmates from Mauthausen concentration camp, who were then executed.
+The Hartheim killing centre achieved a special notoriety, because it was where the largest number of patients were gassed, and because as part of Action 14f13 Hartheim was the institution in which the most concentration camp prisoners were executed.
 Their numbers are estimated at 12,000.

-Prisoners at Mauthausen who were no longer capable of working, especially in the quarries, and politically undesirable prisoners were brought to Hartheim to be executed.
+Some of the prisoners at Mauthausen who were no longer capable of working, especially in the quarries, and politically undesirable prisoners were brought to Hartheim to be executed.
 In the papers these transfers were disguised with terms like "recreation leave".
 The entries under "sickness" included "German-haters", "communist" or "Polish fanatic".
 From 1944 on, the prisoners were no longer selected by T4 doctors; the objective was simply to gain space in the Mauthausen camp quickly.
 Other transports came from the concentration camp of Gusen, and probably also from Ravensbrück during 1944, made up of women inmates who were predominantly tuberculosis sufferers and those deemed mentally infirm.

 Execution doctors

 The Action T4 organisers, Viktor Brack and Karl Brandt, ordered that the execution of the sick had to be carried out by medical doctors because Hitler's memorandum of authorisation of 1 September 1939 only referred to doctors.
 The operation of the gas tap was thus the responsibility of doctors in the death centres.
-However, during the course of the programme, the gas valves were occasionally operated by others in the absence of the doctors or for other reasons.
-Also, many doctors used pseudonyms rather than their real names in the documents.
+During the course of the programme, the gas valves were occasionally operated by others in the absence of the doctors, or for other reasons.
+Many doctors used pseudonyms rather than their real names in the documents.

-The following death doctors worked in Hartheim:
+The following execution doctors worked in Hartheim: